 Many banks will also expect you to invest a certain amount of money in the bank’s investment products.
 The amount required can vary, depending on the amount initially deposited and which other bank services you use.

-Before applying for an account in Liechtenstein, think carefully about which bank is best for you.
+Before applying for bank accounts in Liechtenstein, think carefully about which bank is best for you.
 Not all of them provide services to non-residents.
-And, deposit requirements, fees, and perks can vary drastically.
+And, minimum deposit requirements, fees, and perks can vary drastically.

 Business banking is possible in Liechtenstein.
-If you can meet the minimums.
+If you can meet the minimum.